 The Metz German Imperial District was created following the Franco-Prussian War of 1870-71 when the fate of Metz changed dramatically.
 The end of the war saw the city and its département (Moselle) annexed by Bismarck into Germany.

 Metz German Imperial District: Historic Overview

-The dismantlement of Metz’ medieval ramparts by the Germans in 1903 led to the creation of a new district within the city: the German Imperial District (in French: Quartier Impérial Allemand).
+The dismantlement of Metz’s medieval ramparts by the Germans in 1903 led to the creation of a new district within the city: the German Imperial District (in French: Quartier Impérial Allemand).
 Many reasons were put forward to justify the new urban planning:

 - Emperor Wilhelm II wished to “Germanify” the city by creating “another city” within the existing city, shaped by a distinctive Germanic architecture.
 The buildings erected in the new district had to affirm the place of Metz within the German Empire, hence glorifying the imperial power.
-The Kaiser thought that by surrounding the local population by German-style buildings would make them feel more pro-German.
+The Kaiser thought that surrounding the local population with German-style buildings would make them feel more pro-German.
 He personally oversaw the new town planning project, located around the railway station, to the South of the Old Town, in order to make Metz a model of German prestige and elegance.